What types of content does Kiosk Pro support?

 Kiosk Pro can display content written in other web languages, including PHP, ASP, Ruby, Python, PERL or ColdFusion.

-Languages that require server-side processing - meaning that they requires a server to translate into code that Kiosk Pro (or any other browser) can display - cannot be viewed locally on the iPad as there is no server to interpret the code in this scenario.
+Languages that require server-side processing - meaning that they require a server to translate into code that Kiosk Pro (or any other browser) can display - cannot be viewed locally on the iPad as there is no server to interpret the code in this scenario.

 Embedded video files